GerusHays/Drunk-Trivia/README.md

 ## Moving Forward
 - We would like to implement team names into the application and to be able to see who has the highest scores of all time and win each round based on how many points they earn.
 - Moving forward we should consolidate everything into one html file and implement css and javascript to make different parts of the app appear when certain functions are ran.
+- Add a drop down to skim through drinks if the user knows what they want and wants to know how to make that specific drink instead of only generating a random one.
 - Improve the styling and the looks of the application to be more appealing.

 ## Web link: